 - The school is well led and managed. - The headteacher is an effective leader.
 He has successfully led work to improve the school following the previous inspection. - Pupils' progress in all age groups has improved over the past two years.
-This has resulted in above-average standards.
-Leaders, managers and governors ensure that teaching and learning are good in all classes. - Teachers have high expectations of pupils and teach lessons that help them to learn well.
+This has resulted in above average standards at the end of Key Stage 2. - Leaders, managers and the governing body all classes. - Teachers have high expectations of pupils and teach lessons that help them to learn well.

-- Pupils' behaviour is good.
-This contributes strongly to good learning in lessons. - Pupils receive a good variety of exciting additional activities and experiences throughout the year.
-These include visits, residential stays and visitors to school. - Children make a good start in the Early Years Foundation Stage because of good teaching and the high quality of care. - The school accurately evaluates how well it is doing and what needs to be done next to improve.
+- Attendance is above average. - Pupils' behaviour and attitudes are good and they say they feel safe.
+This good behaviour contributes strongly to good learning in lessons. - Pupils receive a good variety of exciting additional activities and experiences throughout the year.
+These include visits, residential stays and visitors to the school. - ensure that teaching and learning are good in Children make a good start in the Early Years Foundation Stage because of good teaching and the high quality of care. - The school accurately evaluates how well it is doing and what needs to be done next to improve.